toa-io/comq/readme.md

 :warning:

-If the broker connection is lost or if the Consumer crashes while consuming the Reply stream, some of the values yielded by the Reply stream may be lost.
+While consuming the Reply stream if the broker connection is lost, or if the Consumer crashes or destroys the stream returned by `IO.fetch`, some of the values yielded by the Reply stream may be lost.

-To avoid inconsistency, it is strongly recommended to use the Reply stream only with _safe_ Producers, which do not change the state.
+To avoid inconsistency, it is strongly recommended to use the Reply stream only with _safe_ Producers, which do not change the application state.

 ## Encoding